qchenevier/MBA_memoire/doc/action_actor.md

 The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web) [@Bharadwaj2013].
 Today the focus is on connectivity, platforms, data, and software.
 These spread faster than classic computing hardware due to their network effects and the marginal cost economics associated with it [@Manyika2015].
 Information goods, powerful computing devices, and inexpensive digital communication are changing business and society [@Gimpel2012].

-#### Data and Information are growing exponentially: the rise of Big Data
+#### Data and Information are growing exponentially: Big Data everywhere

 The digital universe is made up of images and videos on mobile phones uploaded to YouTube, digital movies populating the pixels of our high-definition TVs, banking data swiped in an ATM, security footage at airports and major events such as the Olympic Games, subatomic collisions recorded by the Large Hadron Collider at CERN, transponders recording highway tolls, voice calls zipping through digital phone lines, and texting as a widespread means of communications [@Gantz2012].